michaelo/bootable-applications/readme.md

 ## Getting started

-1. Install cland and lld, or build the bundled docker image with `./create-docker-image.sh` (will be tagged as 'uefibuilder')
+1. Install clang and lld, or build the bundled docker image with `./create-docker-image.sh` (will be tagged as 'uefibuilder')
 1. Build
     * ... with Docker
         * `./build-with-docker.sh examples/hello.c`